All Episodes

 Just sort of playing along with you for a moment.

-Oh, yeah, I understand.
+Oh, yeah, I just said.

 I don't know.